Meet the trustees, patrons & team

 Nichole Burley-Burton

 Nichole attended a State Secondary School in Bermondsey, South East London, where I had the most incredible music teacher.
 Her teacher had limited resources, but she always made sure that any student that showed interest in the Arts was welcomed, invested in, and had a safe place to enjoy the Arts, regardless of their economic situation, background or ability.
 Needless to say, Nichole spent many hours in the music block, fully immersing herself in the Arts.
-Before embarking on a career in HR & Operations, Nichile was attracted to the notion that she could change and improve the working lives of people, and she wanted to build her career in an organisation that valued education and music for all; because of this, the ethos of the Foundation resonates with her; transforming lives through the Arts and education.
+Before embarking on a career in HR & Operations, Nichole was attracted to the notion that she could change and improve the working lives of people, and she wanted to build her career in an organisation that valued education and music for all; because of this, the ethos of the Foundation resonates with her; transforming lives through the Arts and education.
 Consistently delivering positive actions for young people from all walks of life is why being a part of the Foundation is so important to Nichole.